-The Wounded Warrior Program is a program established to create fellowships that will provide employment opportunities for wounded or disabled veterans within the House of Representatives.
-Positions may become available in Member, committee and leadership offices in Washington, DC and in district offices nationwide.
-Those selected for the program will be given the opportunity to rotate into various positions and, if a fit is found, transition into full-time employment.
-However, full time employment is not guaranteed at the conclusion of the two year fellowship.
+The Wounded Warrior Program was established to create employment opportunities for veterans within the House of Representatives.
+These two-year fellowships provide veterans with experience and exposure to broaden career opportunities.
+Positions are available in congressional Member District Offices nationwide.
+Wherever possible, those selected for the program will be given the opportunity to transition into full-time employment.
+However, full-time employment is not guaranteed at the conclusion of the two-year fellowship.

 Please refer to the Frequently Asked Questions below to learn how to be considered for one of these fellowships.

 Q. What is the definition of a "Wounded Warrior" as it relates to the House's Wounded Warrior Program?

 A. Any disabled veteran who has served on active duty since September 11, 2001, has fewer than 20 years of military service, and has received either a Memorandum Rating of 30 percent or greater from their service Physical Evaluation Board or a VA service-connected disability rating of 30 percent or greater is eligible to apply for positions with this program.
 Candidates for employment must have been honorably discharged and possess a high school diploma or GED certificate.

 Q. How do I apply to the House's Wounded Warrior Program?

 A. Eligible applicants may send the scanned required documentation, which includes a current resume, last DD214 and proof of a minimum 30% disability rating for a service connected condition, to firstname.lastname@example.org.
 Please be sure to indicate the position for which you are applying.

 Q. What if I do not know my rating?